buserror/rf_bridge/README.md

 The linux process uses libmosquitto to connect to a MQTT broker.
 I might try to do away with the libmosquitto requirement, as I don't think I need all the features (and footprint) it brings.
 I just need a unsecured connection to a broker, and let the broker be 'clever' and do encryption bridging if needs be.

 The linux bit also subscribes to the mapped messages, and when it received a MQTT notification that hasn't been sent by itself, it just passes it on to the AVR board for transmisssions.
 That means you can have a Dashboard with switches, or use Amazon Alexa etc to send the messages on the RF link.
 No need for a web interface etc, just use MQTT.
 I personally use Node-Red to do the Alexa Logic bits.

+The program can run on pretty much anything, it uses very very little resources, so a Raspberi Pi or anything else will work just fine!

 ## The Hardware Bits
 Note: The hardware has [it's own page](kicad/README.md).